 And upon the return therefrom to normal body consciousness the easy method to again and again transform this world into universal love wisdom and the vibration and energy of bliss.
 As an example a tired body laying down to darshan is a formation of self, another opportunity to follow the Teacher's word and worship the self, yes also in that form.
 Yes and this form too.

 The mind cannot capture infinity of love, only devotion and inner humility encompasses all.
-By teacher's divine grace we are lifted above the limitations of story, attribute, identity, and time, and merge into the Conscious All, the essence.
+By grace, perhaps from a divine teacher, we are lifted above the limitations of story, attribute, identity, and time, and merge into the Conscious All, the essence.

 I recognized and cultivated my desire for the experience of being out, of samadhi to pervade my normal consciousness.
 Back and forth out, to the edge of out, and back to normal awareness and re-orienting with "mumukshutva" [the desire for liberation] back and forth.